How to Remove Malware That Keeps Coming Back?

 After, disconnecting from the internet, you need to uninstall all the browsers from your device with the AppData and local data of the browser.

-Step-2; Boot the Device into Safe Mode
+Step-3; Boot the Device into Safe Mode

 Press and hold the shift key and turn off the device and navigate through Advanced options > Startup Settings > Restart.
 Once restarted, a blue screen will appear with Startup Settings.
 Thereafter, press F4 to boot the device into a safe mood.
-Press F5 to boot the device into safe mood with networking.

-Step-3: Clean Up the System Files
+Step-4: Clean Up the System Files

-Step-4; Run a Security Scanner
+Step-5; Run a Security Scanner

-Step-5; Reinstall the Browser
+Step-6; Reinstall the Browser

 Thereafter, you need to boot the device into normal mode, enable the internet connection, and download-install the browser again on your device.
 Now, your device is secure and ready to use.